-“Students learn about psychology in the context of significance and service and have the opportunity to apply their knowledge in internships or research with faculty; to integrate psychological concepts to understand self and others and with other science and arts courses; to learn from and interact with PhDs trained at top research universities who value teaching; and to actively engage in discussion, service, and community as they craft their life course,” says Dr. Gray.
+At North Park, “students learn about psychology in the context of significance and service, and have the opportunity to apply their knowledge in internships or research with faculty.
+Students are encouraged to integrate psychological concepts to understand self and others, and to actively engage in discussion, service, and community as they craft their life course,” says Dr. Gray.

 During 2015-2016, Dr. Gray earned the Zenos Hawkinson Award in Teaching Excellence and Campus Leadership.